Nordiniv/Early-detection-of-lung-cancer/README.md

 # Early Detection of Lung Cancer
 ## Introduction

+🚧  This is a construction site, would you like to help me build it? 🚧

 This project is based on the [LUNA16](https://luna16.grand-challenge.org/) dataset.
 The goal is to detect lung cancer in CT scans.
 The dataset contains 888 CT scans with annotations.
 The annotations are in the form of a 3D segmentation mask.
 This project is covered in the book [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch) by Eli Stevens, Luca Antiga, and Thomas Viehmann.
 The code in this repository is based on the code in the book.
 The book is a great resource for learning PyTorch.
 I highly recommend it.
 This repository is a sequel of the repository covering the first part of the book.
 The repository can be found [here](https://github.com/Nordiniv/Deep-Learning-with-PyTorch), I decided to seperate them for this project to be more standalone.

 ## Environment